Generalized semiconfined harmonic oscillator model with a position-dependent effective mas: Comments

 In the present paper, we have first shown that the PCT method applied to the constant-mass Schr\"odinger equation for the isotonic oscillator allows us to easily retrieve the results of \cite{jafarov21a} and to extend them in order to describe a semiconfined shifted harmonic oscillator, which might be interpreted as a semiconfined harmonic oscillator in a uniform gravitational field.
 In a second step, we have obtained a further generalization by considering a $m$-dependent PDM for $0<m<2$ and by deriving the corresponding semiconfined potential with the same spectrum as the standard harmonic oscillator.
 We have therefore constructed a family of PDM and potential pairs, to which the original pair belongs as it corresponds to $m=1$.
+In \cite{jafarov21a}, the BenDaniel-Duke ordering \cite{bendaniel} was chosen for the momentum and mass operators.
+One finds, however, in the literature, several other orderings, which are special cases of the von Roos general two-parameter form of the kinetic energy operator \cite{vonroos}, for which the Schr\"odinger operator writes

+where $\xi$, $\eta$, $\zeta$ are some real parameters restricted by the condition $\xi + \eta + \zeta = -1$.
+In particular, the BenDaniel-Duke ordering corresponds to $\xi = \zeta =0$, $\eta = -1$ and the relation between the potentials in (\ref{eq:SE-PDM}) and (\ref{eq:SE-PDM-bis}) is given by